IFeelBloated/Oyster/README.md

 - sigma, mse, hard_thr, block_size, block_step, group_size, bm_range, bm_step, ps_num, ps_range, ps_step<br />
   refer to BM3D doc for more details and, mse[0] is the mse value for VBasic, mse[1] for VFinal, default mse[0] = sigma * 160.0 + 1200.0, mse[1] = sigma * 120.0 + 800.0
 - lowpass<br />
-  controls how lowpass filter works, refer to DFTTest doc for more details, default = "0.0:sigma 0.48:1024.0 1.0:1024.0"
+  controls how lowpass filter works, refer to the sstring section in DFTTest doc for more details, default = "0.0:sigma 0.48:1024.0 1.0:1024.0"

 ### Destaircase
 block based quantization sometimes zeros out high frequency coefficients and leaves the low frequency part (almost or completely) unprocessed, which yields staircase noise, a kind of artifacts that resembles blocking, and sometimes may considered as blocking, it shows as discontinuities (aliasing) along curving edges, and Destaircase kills it